"Good Character: Reality Television Production as Dirty Work"

-My broad areas of interest are the sociology of culture, work and occupations, and media and communications.
-Specifically, I use ethnographic methods to explore the relationship between subjective experience and the production of art and popular culture.
-My current research focuses on the case of reality television production.
+My broad areas of interest are the sociology of culture, work and occupations, symbolic interaction, and media studies.
+My current research uses ethnographic methods to explore the relationship between subjective experience and the production of art and popular culture.
+I am focusing specifically on the case of reality television production.

 Invited Lecturer, Department of Sociology, University of Pennsylvania

 • "Ethnography in Media Industries."
 Media & Communications 9525: Media and Cultural Production in the Digital Age (graduate-level course), Temple University, Mar.
 2016

 • “The Publishing Process.”
 Sociology 603: Proseminar in Sociological Research (Spring, 2012)

 • “Field Methods in Social Research.”
 Sociology 604: Methodology of Social Research (Fall 2011)